-This half term our homework activities each week will be based in our CGP SATs books, which will be handed out after the Christmas break.
+This half term our homework activities each week will be based in our CGP SATs books, exactly as last half term.
 The children will be given a topic or page to complete for maths (either arithmetic or geometry, space, shape and measure) and English (either reading, grammar, punctuation or spelling) each week.
 The children should use their SATs books at home and bring them into school on a Wednesday with their homework books, so that the new pages to be completed can be recorded.

-PE will now be on a Monday and could be outside for the first half term.
+PE will now be on a Monday and a Wednesday.
 Please ensure correct PE